yuvalmGS/gigaspaces-wiki-jekyll/xap97net/scaling-agent-example.markdown

 ## Feed Processor

 The processor waits for new feeds to be fed into the cluster, and acts upon such an event.
-Since the processor throughput needs to be monitored by the agent, the processor implements the {{IServiceMonitorsProvider}} interface to expose its throughput for external query.
+Since the processor throughput needs to be monitored by the agent, the processor implements the `IServiceMonitorsProvider` interface to expose its throughput for external query.
 {code:java}
 [PollingEventDriven(Name = "FeedProcessor", MinConcurrentConsumers = 1, MaxConcurrentConsumers = 4)]
 public class FeedProcessor : IDisposable, IServiceMonitorsProvider